kubernetes/website/docs/tasks/job/parallel-processing-expansion.md

 In this example, the only processing the container does is to `echo` a string and sleep for a bit.
 In a real use case, the processing would be some substantial computation, such as rendering a frame of a movie, or processing a range of rows in a database.
-The "$ITEM" parameter would specify for example, the frame number or the row range.
+The `$ITEM` parameter would specify for example, the frame number or the row range.

 This Job and its Pod template have a label: `jobgroup=jobexample`.
 There is nothing special